LeatherBall/pull-delete/README.md

 # pull-delete
-This is a sliding delete small plug-in for mobile terminal development, depending on jQuery.
+This is a sliding delete small plug-in for mobile terminal development, depending on jQuery!

 Usage:
 $('.pull_delete').pulldelete(function($dom){